fpjohnston/TECO-64/doc/basics.md

 If both text arguments are used, then only one delimiter is required between them.

-Delimiters used with an at-sign modifier may be any graphic ASCII character (ASCII 33 through 126, inclusive).
+Delimiters used with an at sign modifier may be any graphic ASCII character (ASCII 33 through 126, inclusive).
 Control characters and spaces are not allowed as delimiters.